 When the time is up turn heat off and pour all over it the 120 ml sushi vinegar.
 Take the rice out in a bigger dish where you can mix it well and also it allows it to cool a lot quicker.
 Allow it to rest and cook for 15 min or so.

-While the rice is cooling, chop all the needed ingredients, the cucumber, pepper, spring onion, avocado and the surimi.
+Chop all the needed ingredients, the cucumber, pepper, spring onion, avocado and the surimi.

 Prepare a springform dish by either slightly oiling the edges or lining it with the seaweed sheets.
 Start by layering 1/4 of the rice using a metal or wooden tablespoon.
 Apply some pressure on to the rice and press it down all uniformly until you have the same thickness all throughout.

 Immediately over the rice sprinkle most of your chopped ingredients.
 Depending on the number of rice layers you choose to have you can simply choose how to distribute the ingredients between the layers.
 Place another rice layer and then spread the tuna mix equally so that this covers the whole surface.

 Once the last rice layer has been placed press down as usual and cover with a cling film.
 Place a spring form bottom of a slightly small form over the cling film it and place some heavy bottles or jars over to press the whole cake and firming it up to make it easier to cut later when serving it.

 Finish by taking it out of the form, placing it on a plate and decorating your sushi 'cake' with a few more of your chosen ingredients and some fish roe.